dnanexus/dxCompiler/test-dxcompiler-in-project/Readme.md

 ## Building & Running the Applet

 - Upload regional dxCompiler assets to the platform and stage dxCompiler.jar in the root `dxCompiler` folder.
-This can be done bu running the initial stage of a release.
+This can be done by running the initial stage of a release.
 - `dx select` the project for testing.
 - `dx build` and `dx run` this applet.